Captain9965/Data-Structures-and-Algorithms/Data Structures/Tree-based-DSAs/Tree-data-structure.md

  ### Height of a tree:

- This is the height of the root or th depth of the deepest node.
+ This is the height of the root or the depth of the deepest node.

  ### Degree of a node: